Skip to content

 4. Exchanges SHOULD cache keys with a TTL and re-fetch periodically

-For Biscuit delegation tokens, key rotation at the principal does not invalidate existing tokens — the authority block was signed with the key that was current at issuance time.
+For delegation JWTs, key rotation at the issuer does not invalidate existing tokens — the authority JWT was signed with the key that was current at issuance time.
 Exchanges SHOULD accept tokens signed by recently-rotated keys within a configurable grace period.